noodlemctwoodle/pf-azure-sentinel/Logstash-Configuration/README.md

 ### Ubuntu 20.04 Server onPrem

-1. Install Ubuntu 20.04 on a Virtual Machine or Computer and update the OS
+1. Install Ubuntu Server 20.04 on a Virtual Machine or Computer and update the OS

         sudo apt update; sudo apt upgrade -y